 c.
 You now have options to select your engine.
 For this tutorial, choose the PostgreSQL icon, choose Engine Version and choose the Free Tier template.

 d.
 You will now configure your DB instance.
 The list below shows the example settings that you can use for this tutorial:

 - DB instance identifier: Type a name for the DB instance that is unique for your account in the Region you selected.
 For this tutorial, we will name it rds-postgresql-10minTutorial.

 - Master username: Type a username that you will use to log in to your DB instance.
 We will use masterUsername in this example.

 - Master password: Type a password that contains from 8 to 41 printable ASCII characters (excluding /,", and @) for your master user password.

 - Confirm password: Retype your password.

 e.
-You are now on the Configure advanced settings page where you provide additional information that RDS needs to launch your PostgreSQL DB instance.
+You are now on the Connectivity section where you provide additional information that RDS needs to launch your PostgreSQL DB instance.
 The list below shows settings for our example DB instance.